meshery/meshery/docs/pages/guides/tutorials/exploring-kubernetes-cronjobs.md

    1. Ensure that you are on the Visualize tab, located at the top center of the canvas.
    2. Give the view a name.
    3. Click on the filter icon.
-   4. Choose appropriate filters; for this lab, select the label that was set earlier during the CronJob creation, i.e., 'CronJob'.
+   4. Choose appropriate filters; for this lab, select the kind item that was set earlier during the CronJob creation, i.e., 'CronJob'.
    5. Click the filter icon again to close.
 This action should display a filtered view with only your resources, similar to the screenshot below:
    [![Vizualize CronJob]({{site.baseurl}}/assets/img/meshmap/view.png)]({{site.baseurl}}/assets/img/meshmap/view.png)